Get all the latest data for Makassar

 What property type will give the best return in Makassar over 5 years as of 2026?

-As of early 2026, mid-market landed houses and cluster homes in strong-access Makassar neighborhoods are expected to deliver the best total return over the next five years.
+As of 2026, compact landed houses and townhouses should give the best total return in Makassar over the next 5 years.

 How will new infrastructure projects affect property prices in Makassar over 5 years?